-The Company may receive research and development ("R&D") rebates from the Australian Taxation Office.
+The Company receives research and development ("R&D") grants from the Australian Taxation Office.
 Where an R&D rebate can be directly attributable to an area of interest the R&D rebate is applied against the area of interest.
 For any amounts that cannot be directly attributable to an existing area of interest the amount will be recognised as grant income in profit or loss.

-F) LEASES
+(E) LEASES